azizulnelson80/azizulnelson80/README.md

 - 👋 Hi, I’m @azizulnelson
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in AI and AI DevOps
-- 🌱 I’m currently learning tableu, R Programming, SQL and Alteryx
+- 🌱 I’m currently learning AI prompt, AI DevOps and
-- 💞️ I’m looking to collaborate on any employer for big data, data analytics.
+- 💞️ I’m looking to collaborate on any employer for AI and AI DevOps.
 - 📫 you may contact me at azizulariff.nelson@gmail.com or awfdatatechnology@gmail.com

 <!---